 The structural design of The Medical Center utilizes construction joints in order to ease the process of construction.
 The pre-cast concrete building material requires the use of construction joints in order to set and join the individual structural building elements.
 These construction joints counterattack the local translation and stresses affecting the concrete building material, responding to the applied forces of the environment.
-The construction joints must be appropriately detailed in order to structurally perform as designed (as seen in Figure 11 and Figure 12).
+The construction joints must be appropriately detailed in order to structurally perform as designed (Figure 11 & Figure 12).